Your product isn’t converting. Your users are dropping off. Design decisions feel reactive, instead of being strategic..

 This step is all about answering two core questions:

 Good market research and user research help you avoid building the wrong thing.
 They uncover user pain points, market gaps, and opportunities for differentiation.
 This gives your team a solid foundation for the rest of the product design process.
+To deepen these insights, using a scraping API service can help collect real-time market data, enabling more informed decisions and stronger product positioning.

 Here’s what strong research usually covers: